Convert ODT to INI

 OpenDocument Text

-Open standard document format used by LibreOffice Writer and Apache OpenOffice.
+Open standard document format developed by OASIS in 2005.
+Used by LibreOffice Writer and Apache OpenOffice.
 Based on XML inside a ZIP container.
-ISO/IEC 26300 standard for office documents with rich formatting support.
+ISO/IEC 26300 standard with rich formatting, styles, and embedded media support.

 Open Standard ISO/IEC 26300